 They invoke the name of their ancestors, pray to the gods, or flowers in the temple.
-People from all castes and religion attend this festival.
+People from all castes and religions attend this festival.

-As the lord of all the Earthlings rules over all beings, we should give him our blessings and obeying his command.
+As the lord of all the Earthlings rules over all beings, we should give him our blessings and obey his command.
 The best way to do this is by following the five disciplines that he prescribed to his worthy servants.
-By doing so, we will be able to please our lord and gain his favor.
+By doing so, we will be able to please our Lord and gain his favor.

-Ram Navami is an important Hindu festival that celebrates the birthday anniversary of the Hindu god Lord Rama.
-This festival in this year 2021 falls on the Baisakh month, which is the date when the legendary warrior king Rama.
+Ram Navami is an important Hindu festival that celebrates the birth anniversary of the Hindu god Lord Rama.
+This festival in this year 2022 falls on the Baisakh month, which is the date when the legendary warrior king Rama.
 His story has been celebrated across the country as a festival of great epiphany.

 The festival highlights the celebration of the Lord’s growth and progress throughout his varied reign.
 It is also said that Lord Rama had twelve arms; hence he was the king of kings.